-Famous around Asia and the world for a fusion of unique foods, Penang, Malaysia, is the place to forget healthy resolutions and splurge on gluttony.
+Famous around the world for a fusion of unique foods, Penang, Malaysia, is the place to forget healthy resolutions and splurge on gluttony.
 With so many choices, knowing where to eat in Penang can be a challenge for the uninitiated.

 Your best bet for a good night of sampling local cuisine -- particularly in a group -- is to head to the hawker food centers and food courts so that everyone can nibble to their own preferences.